Optimal Inspection and Maintenance Planning for Deteriorating Structural Components through Dynamic Bayesian Networks and Markov Decision Processes: Numerical experiments: Crack growth represented by time-invariant parameters.

 \subsection{Analytical comparison}

 Following the results of the discretization analysis, a finite horizon (FH) POMDP is derived from the deterioration rate model with 930 states ($|S_d|= 30$ and $|S_{\tau}| = 31$).
 Since the horizon spans over 30 years, the state space is augmented from 930 to 14,880 states, as explained in Section \ref{Sec:PointSolvers}.
 Actions and observations are combined into three action-observation groups: (1) do-nothing/no-inspection, (2) do-nothing/inspection, and (3) perfect-repair/no-inspection.
-The fourth combination (repair/inspection) is not included as will hardly be the optimal action at any time step.
+The fourth combination (repair/inspection) is not included as it will hardly be the optimal action at any time step.
 A total of three representative experiments are conducted, assigning different inspection, repair and failure costs to each of them.
 Each experiment is characterized by a different ratio between repair and inspection costs $R_{R/I}$, as well as the ratio between failure and repair costs $R_{F/R}$.
-SARSOP point-based solver \citep{sarsop_POMDP} is used for the computation of the optimal I\&M policies.
+Since these ratios are of relevance in this work, analyzing the problem from an optimization perspective, an explicit separation of economic, societal, and environmental consequences and their scaling to monetary units is not considered.
+The SARSOP point-based POMDP solver \citep{sarsop_POMDP} is used for the computation of the optimal I\&M policies.
 Additionally, the policies from FRTDP \citep{FRTDP_Conf2006} and Perseus \citep{PerseusCONFSpaan2005} point-based solvers are computed specifically for experiment $R_{R/I}50-R_{F/R}20$.
-In this theoretical comparison, the expected costs are computed from the lower bound alpha vectors, as explained in Section \ref{Sec:PointSolvers}.
+In this theoretical comparison, the expected costs are computed based on the lower bound alpha vectors, as explained in Section \ref{Sec:PointSolvers}.

 In contrast, the optimal RBI policies are determined based on the best identified heuristic decision rules.
 For this theoretical comparison, the decision tree is simplified to a single branch with two schemes considered here: equidistant inspections (EQ-INS) and annual failure probability $\Delta P_F$ threshold (THR-INS).
-For the maintenance actions, the component is perfectly repaired after a detection indication, behaving thereafter as if it was not detected at that inspection.
+For the maintenance actions, the component is perfectly repaired after a detection indication, behaving thereafter as if a crack was not detected at that inspection.
 The optimized heuristics for each experiment are listed in Table \ref{Tab:exam1theorresult}, e.g. an inspection every 4 years ($\Delta_{Ins}=4$) is identified as the optimal equidistant inspection heuristic (EQ-INS) for Experiment $R_{R/I}20-R_{F/R}100$.